Neal Maupay: International career

-Maupay is eligible to play for the France or Argentina national teams.
-He won 35 caps and scored 16 goals for France at U16, U17, U19 and U21 level.
+Maupay won 35 caps and scored 16 goals for France at U16, U17, U19 and U21 level.
 He was a member of France's 2015 UEFA European U19 Championship squad and made two appearances in the tournament.

-Maupay had reportedly put in a personal request to Argentina boss Lionel Scaloni to consider selecting him for the national team in February 2022.
+He is also eligible to play for the Argentina national team through his mother.
+In February 2022, Maupay reportedly put in a personal request to Argentina coach Lionel Scaloni to consider selecting him for the national team.

 Style of play

-Maupay's footballing idol is Zinedine Zidane.
+Maupay's footballing idol is Mark Pembridge & Tony Grant.
 He stated that he "can play out wide or as a number 10, but my favoured position is striker.
 I like to play down the middle and use my pace to get in behind defences" and "I'm used to looking after the ball and holding off defenders".

 Personal life

 Maupay was born in Versailles and moved to the Côte d'Azur with his family at age five.
-He is of Argentinian descent on his mother's side and holds both French and Argentinian citizenships since 2013.
-He has the habit of reading in the locker room before matches.
+He is of Argentinian descent on his mother's side and holds both French and Argentinian nationalities since 2013.
+He has the habit of reading before matches.

 In June 2020, Maupay was targeted with death threats after scoring a last-minute winning goal against Arsenal.
 A joint investigation by the Premier League and authorities in Singapore identified the culprit as 19-year-old Derek Ng, who was given a nine-month probation order.
 This was the first prosecution outside the UK for abusing a Premier League player.

-After Argentina won the 2022 FIFA World Cup, Neal Maupay came to headlines for how his cynical tackle in 2020 against Bernd Leno in an English Premier League match allowed Argentina's goalkeeper Emiliano Martínez unknown to everybody at that point to rise and eventually become world champions as part of the Argentine team.